jlink/property-based-testing-in-kotlin/docs/README.md

 ---------------
   list:
     [
-      -5459970, -113449, -15929, 151198, -657, -50279, 47614, 5813, 972, -23847, 1227, -19, -111,
+      -5459970, -113449, -15929, 151198, -657, -50279, 47614, 5813, 972, ...
-      -12, -4380, 205, 51669, 20, 984
     ]
 ```

 In addition to the `AssertionFailedError` two sets of data are being shown:
 the _original sample_ and the _shrunk sample_.
 Both show data that make the property fail.
-Whereas the former is (pseudo-)randomly generated, the latter is the result of _shrinking_ the original set.
+Whereas the former is (pseudo-)randomly generated, the latter is the result of _shrinking_ the original set of values.
 _Shrinking_ is PBT lingo for taking the original failing sample, making it somewhat "smaller"
-and re-running the property function with this simplified version, until no smaller sample can be found.
+and re-running the property function with this simplified version.
+This _shrinking phase_ continues until no smaller sample can be found.

 Shrinking has two big advantages:
-- It provides you with a sample that has less complexity and that is therefore easier to reason about.
+- It provides you with a sample that has less complexity and is therefore easier to reason about.
-  In the ideal case, you have now the simplest failing sample, with no accidental complexity.
+  In the ideal case, you now have the simplest failing set of values, with no accidental complexity.
-- If it works perfectly - which it often does not - it will always shrink to the exact same sample.
+- If it works perfectly - which it often does not - shrinking will consistently produce the exact same smallest sample.
-  That means less non-determinism in your tests, which is a major factor for continuous integration.
+  That means less non-determinism in your tests, which is an essential factor in continuous integration and delivery.

 Shrinking is a major differentiator when it comes to comparing PBT libraries with each other.
 Libraries usually follow one of two approaches: